*** SPOILER WARNING!! ***

 The thought caught at his throat, with memories of the horrible cellophane grass that got everywhere, Mandy with her face—and everything else within six feet of her—smeared with chocolate, Jem carefully writing Dad on a hard-boiled egg with a white crayon, then frowning over the array of dye cups, trying to decide whether blue or purple was more Dad-like.

 (From WRITTEN IN MY OWN HEART'S BLOOD by Diana Gabaldon, chapter 29, "Return to Lallybroch".
 Copyright© 2014 by Diana Gabaldon.
 All rights reserved.)

 The photo above shows the Easter vigil at the Cathedral of Notre Dame in Paris.
 It looks very much as Jamie remembers:

 "The church was all dark,” Jamie continued, “but the folk coming for the service would buy small tapers from the crones at the doors.
 It was something like this”--I felt, rather than saw, his motion at the sky above--“a great space above, all ringing wi’ the silence, and folk packed in on every side.”
-Hot as it was, I gave an involuntary shiver at these words, which conjured up a vision of the dead around us, crowding silently side by side, in anticipation of an imminent resurrection.Happy Easter to all of you who are celebrating this week!
+Hot as it was, I gave an involuntary shiver at these words, which conjured up a vision of the dead around us, crowding silently side by side, in anticipation of an imminent resurrection.Happy Easter to all of you who are celebrating today!

 “And then, just when I thought I couldna bear the silence and the crowd, there came the priest’s voice from the door.
 ‘Lumen Christi!’ he called out, and the acolytes lit the great candle that he carried.
 Then from it they took the flame to their own tapers, and scampered up and down the aisles, passing the fire to the candles o’ the faithful.”